Serbian SuperLiga

-The Serbian Super League (Супер лига Србије), also known as Mozzart SuperLiga for sponsorship reasons, is a professional association football league in Serbia and the highest level of the Serbian football league system.
-It is currently contested by 16 clubs, but from 2026–27 and 2027–28, the number of teams will reduce from 16 to 14 and 12 respectively.
+The Serbian Super League (Супер лига Србије / Super liga Srbije), also known as Mozzart Bet Super League for sponsorship reasons, is a professional association football league in Serbia and the highest level of the Serbian football league system.
+It is currently contested by 14 clubs, but from 2027–28, the number of teams will reduce from 14 to 12.
 It operates on a system of promotion and relegation with the Serbian First League.

 The SuperLiga was formed during the summer of 2005 as the country's top football league competition in Serbia and Montenegro.
 Since summer 2006 after the secession of Montenegro from Serbia, the league only has had Serbian clubs.

 Serbian clubs used to compete in the Yugoslav First League.
 This competition was formed in 1923 and lasted until 2003.
 After the downfall of SFR Yugoslavia in 1991 a new Yugoslavia would be formed that would be named FR Yugoslavia with Montenegro and Serbia.
 They kept the name Yugoslavia until 2003 when the country changed its name to Serbia and Montenegro: this union lasted until 2006 when Montenegro gained independence and formed its own league, the Montenegrin First League.

 The current SuperLiga champions are Red Star Belgrade.
 UEFA currently ranks the league 13th in Europe of 55 leagues.
-The league was known as Meridian SuperLiga from 2005 until 2008.
-The league's official sponsor until 2015 was beer brand Jelen pivo, this resulted in the league's official name to be Jelen SuperLiga.